sejori/thesebsite/projects/fist-project.md

 The CSS file I started with (thanks Bootswatch) has received a few little tweaks and modifications and I'm not using a large deal of standard bootstrap components.
 But when I want to stick in some breadcrumbs for example, I can use the bootstrap component then tweak a couple settings and have my ideal breakcrumbs set-up in a matter of minutes!
 The risk with Bootstrap in this project is that it could have made the site look a bit 2016.
 However I think (/hope) I've managed to steer away from that.

 Okay so, moving on to the cool kid on the block...
 Eleventy (/11ty?)!
 11ty was super fun to use because it took me out of the React paradigm I have been locked in for years.
 I love React but a man needs something new once in a while!
-For those who don't know, [React](reactjs.org/) is an extremely popular Javascript library for biulding web applications.
+For those who don't know, [React](reactjs.org/) is an extremely popular Javascript library for building web applications.
 [Gatsby](https://www.gatsbyjs.org/) then came along and gave us a wonderful static-site-gneration tooll (big work, ignore if necessary) which could've have very well been the tool used to make this blog.
 But it wasn't and thank god for that.

 I will maybe write a blog post about why 11ty was a dream for me compared to Gatsby but I won't go into detail now.
 Long story short, 11ty gives you so much more freedom in how to use it as well as keeping itself simple.
 It just makes more inutive sense to me compared to React / Gatsby that require a deep understanding of the React framework as well as Server-Side-Rendering (ooh another big scary word to ignore).
 But really, the reason I used 11ty was because an old friend once recommended it to me and I never forgot.
 So thanks Adam, you rock.